valenciaHQ/wallet-demo-login-flow/README.md

 # Wallet Demo Login Flow

+I called it Nova Wallet, it's a simple wallet for your crypto needs.
 This project demonstrates a simple login flow for a wallet application.
 It is designed to showcase authentication and user session management in a secure and user-friendly manner.

 Made using Nextjs, Tailwindv4 and deployed in vercel.
+It has a basic testing layer and SEO configuration

 ## Prerequisites